 children/grandchildren.
 I remember complaining to my father that my mother was never interested in me,

 and he said, "Nonsense, she talks about you at the Tennis Club all the time".
-Now of course I know that
+Of course, now I

-that didn't mean she was interested in me.
-It meant she was interested in getting Narcissistic Supply
+realise that didn't mean she was interested in me.
+It meant she was interested in getting

-by boasting about my accomplishments.
-When she was
+by talking about me.
+When she was talking

 me it was a different story though.

 Do they have a sense of superiority?
 Do they believe that their opinions are automatically right?